-I chose the name Starry Night because, although I started out as a graphic designer, I am now an astronomer and work in the Jodrell Bank Centre for Astrophysics (JBCA) at The University of Manchester.
+I chose the name Starry Night because, although I started out as a graphic designer, I am now an astronomer and a visiting research fellow at the Jodrell Bank Centre for Astrophysics (JBCA) at The University of Manchester.

 Also, the painting "The Starry Night" is by one of my favourite artists, Vincent van Gogh, and Don McLean wrote a great song about Vincent, which I even learned to play on the piano.

-As an astronomer, my research interests include planetary nebulae, the chemistry of molecular clouds, and the role of dust in the interstellar medium.
+As an astronomer, my research interests include evolved stars, the chemistry of molecular clouds, and the role of dust in the interstellar medium.
 My photo pages show some of the places I have visited to make observations with optical and radio telescopes.

 I have been an associate lecturer for the Open University and a support scientist for NRAO's Green Bank Telescope.

-As part of my commitment to public outreach, I give talks on astronomy to adults and children of all ages, and have also been interviewed on local radio.
+As part of my commitment to public outreach, I give talks on astronomy throughout the country, and have also been interviewed on the radio.

 However, I have not given up being an artist and continue to design web sites and printed brochures.